GetLinkfire/bigdata-devops-assignment/README.md

-Linkfire Big Data DevOps assesment
+Linkfire Big Data DevOps assignment
 ================

 What to do?